Frequency Asked Questions

 Q: What does this registration include?

-A: Your registration includes inclusion as an ordained member of the Christian clergy and official ordination documents certified by the Holy Christian Church.
+A: Your registration includes inclusion as an ordained member of the Christian clergy, official ordination documents certified by the Christian National Church, and a printed letter of good standing.
+Additional materials such as wallet ID cards, books, and certificate framing are available for purchase separately.

 Q: Does my registration have an expiration date?
 Will it need to be renewed?